 For Philippe Leboeuf who has spent 25 years in various management positions across the world, international experience is key: “an international experience is a real career booster.
 Leaving France and going to Asia is a good example.
 Nowadays, it’s important to work abroad, not just for three months, but long enough to learn a new language, and discover other ways of life and cultures.
 They are all key elements of a successful career.”

 Working in luxury hospitality means having opportunities for a rapid and amazing career growth.
 “It is an industry that recruits a great deal and jobs are changing for the better thanks to equal rights between men and women and more job openness.”
 This contributes to a more attractive image of luxury hospitality.
 However, recruitment is still a major challenge and it is important to continue to promote this industry along with sales and customer service.

 He does, however, believe that the sector is still too static in the way that staff and careers are managed.
 Mr Leboeuf believes that more focus is needed on how to build bridges between the different skills.
 This cross-training is something he’s trying to foster in his current role at Mandarin Oriental, Paris, and he remains optimistic because “a more global and human approach model is currently being developed by Human Resources.”

 Philippe Leboeuf's meditation practice and moments of reflection inspire his definition of luxury: "time and creativity".
 “Good time management is important in the short term and is vital in the medium to long term.”

-Sylvie Leroy, enthusiastic publisher since 1999 Her passion for luxury hospitality - a score performed by a fantastic Orchestra as she often says - led Sylvie Leroy to build in 2004 Journal des Palaces the sole online daily news dedicated to luxury hospitality with news, jobs, directories and resources.
-Get the news, communicate about your company, connect with professionals, and recruit with useful tools and services.
+Sylvie Leroy, enthusiastic publisher since 1999 Her passion for luxury hospitality, "a score perfectly performed by a fantastic orchestra" as she often says, led Sylvie Leroy to build in 2004 Journal des Palaces the sole online daily news dedicated to luxury hospitality with news, jobs, directories and resources.